wxMaxima-developers/wxmaxima/Compiling.md

 of these steps by examining the PowerShell scripts that do the building within `.appveyor.yml` file.

+### Note for the Mingw-w64 compiler and crosscompiler

+These compilers come with two forms of thread support - win32 and posix.
+The win32 thread version does not support std::thread, which wxMaxima uses for multithreading, so be sure to install or reconfigure the posix version.

+On Ubuntu Linux the crosscompiler x86_64-w64-mingw32-g++ can be reconfigured using: update-alternatives --config x86_64-w64-mingw32-g++

 ### Documentation of the source

 An html version of wxMaxima's documentation can be found at